epics-rip/exampleCPP/helloPutGet/README.md

 ## Building

-If a proper RELEASE.local file exists one or two directory levels above **helloService** then just type:
+If a proper RELEASE.local file exists one or two directory levels above **helloPutGet** then just type:

     make